piotrek1v4n/Business-Card/README.md

 -   DevTools

+-   Kibana - worked a little bit with that one

 -   Software testing - That I've been doing for quite a while, as a L2 support

 -   Searching for answers - let's be honest, this *is a skill* in this day and age